Diet & Weight Loss

 Going on a cleanse

 The worst diet advice nutritionists have ever heard: Go on a cleanse.
 These “detox” diets purport to rid your body of harmful toxins and help with weight loss—but they don’t, and they can be harmful, according to the National Institutes of Health.
-“The weight lost completing a cleanse or detox is not sustained in the long run—temporary solutions equal temporary results,” says NYC-based registered dietitian Tanya Zuckerbrot MS, RD, bestselling author The F-Factor Diet and creator of F-Factor.
+“The weight lost completing a cleanse or detox is not sustained in the long run—temporary solutions equal temporary results,” says NYC-based registered dietitian Tanya Zuckerbrot MS, RD, bestselling author of The F-Factor Diet and creator of F-Factor.
 “Immediately after finishing a cleanse, people go back to their regular eating habits and inevitably gain their weight back.”
 Cleanses can lack important nutrients like protein and fiber, she says, which can leave you exhausted and hungry.
 Plus, “juice cleanses have more sugar than several bowls of sweetened cereal,” Zuckerbrot says.
 Your kidneys and liver naturally detox your body, so cleanses aren’t necessary.
 Here are some other terrible pieces of diet advice that nutritionists hear.

 Foxys Forest Manufacture/Shutterstock

 Eliminating gluten is one of the biggest myths about weight loss.
 And for people without a gluten allergy, it can have unexpected results.
 “Going gluten-free might work for a little while, but your whole GI tract will change as a result,” says Shayna Komar, RD, a licensed and registered dietitian at Piedmont Healthcare.
 “So, if you go back and add gluten into your diet again, you may find you’ve actually developed a gluten sensitivity.”
 Many gluten-free products are filled with sugar and other unhealthy fillers.
 Plus, some studies suggest that going gluten-free means you’ll miss out on the cardiovascular health benefits whole grains provide.
-Don’t miss these other weight loss myths you need to stop believing.

 Cutting out fat

 According to the Academy of Nutrition and Dietetics, fat is a necessary nutrient for your health—but all fat isn’t created equal.
 “Cutting out unhealthy, saturated fats certainly is a good way to lose weight, but I do not recommend cutting out all fat from your diet,” Komar says.
 “Stick to a diet inclusive of healthy fats like nuts, fish, and extra virgin olive oil as appropriate in small amounts.”
-(Here are more non-diet foods that help you lose weight.)
 Healthy fats are a useful part of a weight-loss plan because they give you energy and keep you full.
 Research from Harvard has shown that low-fat diets aren’t effective; plus, “low fat” products are often full of sugar.
+Here are more non-diet foods that help you lose weight.

 Wearing a fitness tracker

 Multiple studies have shown that activity trackers don’t help you get fit or lose weight.
 There’s nothing magical about simply strapping one onto your wrist—you have to set goals and then actually follow them in order for them to be effective, as a recent study showed.
 “Many activity trackers provide a link between logging what you eat versus how many calories you burn each day,” says Jennifer Kuca Hopper, MS, fitness director at Piedmont Healthcare.
 “You can even utilize their healthy guide to how many calories you should consume and expend to reach your goal in a reasonable amount of time.”
-Or, consider the reasons you’re better off with a pedometer than a fancy fitness tracker.

 Although it has many health benefits and helps build muscle, exercise isn’t exactly the key to weight loss.
 Studies have shown that the more physically active you are doesn’t necessarily equate to more weight lost because of the way your metabolism adjusts, causing you to plateau.
 Plus, exercise is only helpful if paired with a healthy diet.
 “I love the quote, ‘Abs start in the kitchen,’” Hopper says.
 Ask yourself: “Are you eating more to compensate for the calorie expenditure during exercise?”